 - Could you actually use up those products and not….
 HORROR!
 Not buy or accept any more?
-(How many moisturisers, sets of coloured pencils, stashes of LEGO do you need?)
+(How many moisturisers, scented candles, and colouring pencils do you need?)

 - Are you subconsciously prepping for The Zombie Apocalypse, the end of civilisation as we know it?
 Do you think you’ll need 12 sets of dusty wine glasses?
 (Look at the Civil Defence website – you’ll be amazed at how simple it is to prep for a real emergency.)

 Focus on persuading yourself that it’s OK to let things go, in what ever way that works for you.

 Then, start doing it.
 A bit at a time.
 Slowly, slowly.
 Or… Fast!
 Fast!
 Everyone is different, and we are different from moment to moment.
 Go with your flow, but don’t give up.

 You’ll find that you have a little more space here and there.
 That your life at home is just that little bit easier.
 Don’t lose that momentum… get excited about the fact that there’s a bit more room to move, that you feel lighter without the burden of all those extra things.

 Work through any anxiety that you feel, be kind to yourself, start with easier things.
 Pay attention to thoughts and feelings as they come up, they’re telling you something about yourself.
 They’re telling you the reason why you’re in this situation.

 The why is the key to your happiness in your home and in your life, right now.